By Whole30 team member Jen Kendall, who did some on-the-ground research for this article during her recent trip to beautiful Vancouver.

 Cedar Valley Selections, another Canadian based Whole30 Approved partner, offers free shipping in Canada on your first order of their unique dressings inspired by recipes from around the world, just use code WHOLE30 at checkout.

-Vitacost ships to Canada for a $9.99 flat fee and also carries several compliant products, like Wild Zora bars, Vital Proteins products, Primal Kitchen, Kettle & Fire Bone Broth, compliant emergency bars (like RXBAR), and more.
+Vitacost ships to Canada for a $9.99 flat fee and also carries several compatible products, like Wild Zora bars, Vital Proteins products, Primal Kitchen, Kettle & Fire Bone Broth, compatible emergency bars (like RXBAR), and more.

 Natura Market is an excellent resource for Canadians.
 Offering Whole30 Approved Primal Kitchen Mayo, Avocado Oil, and Greek Dressing, healthy fats like coconut oil and ghee, almond butter, emergency bars, and much more, Natura’s mission is to make these wholesome products affordable to everyone in Canada.